kavinderd/xmlsoccer/README.md

 The available API calls are defined when you instantiate an Xmlsoccer::Client object.
 Unlike the previous version of this gem, no specific call is hardcoded, rather the methods defined in the [xmlsoccer](http://www.xmlsoccer.com/FootballData.asmx?WSDL) documentation are dynamically defined.
 This change makes the gem much more lightweight but relies on the user to be conscious of the arguments passed to any method.

 All methods and parameters that are listed on [xmlsoccer](http://www.xmlsoccer.com/FootballData.asmx?WSDL) need to be translated to snake case when using this gem.
-For example, `GetFixturesByDateInterval` should be  `get_fixtures_by_date_interval` and `'StartDateString'` should be `start_date_string`
+For example, `GetFixturesByDateInterval` should be  `get_fixtures_by_date_interval` and `'StartDateString'` should be `start_date_string`.
+Note that there are some limitations with this, "fixtureMatch_Id" is not translated properly from `fixture_match_id`, therefore in this case you can simply pass in as a parameter ("fixtureMatch_Id" => 123).

 Example Use: